CagriCatik/Autonomous-Connected-Driving/webpage/docs/theory/connected-driving/02_collective_cloud_functions/02_mqtt.md

 In the rapidly evolving landscape of connected mobility, efficient and reliable communication protocols are paramount.
 The **Message Queuing Telemetry Transport (MQTT)** protocol stands out as a lightweight, scalable solution tailored for the **Internet of Things (IoT)**.
 This documentation delves into the intricacies of MQTT, exploring its core features, architectural components, quality of service levels, and its seamless integration with the **Robot Operating System (ROS)**.
 Whether you're a beginner embarking on your IoT journey or an advanced developer seeking to optimize your connected mobility systems, this guide offers comprehensive insights to enhance your understanding and application of MQTT.

+---

 ## MQTT Protocol Overview

 ### What is MQTT?

-**MQTT**, short for **Message Queuing Telemetry Transport**, is a lightweight messaging protocol designed to facilitate efficient communication between devices in IoT environments.
+**MQTT** (Message Queuing Telemetry Transport) is a lightweight messaging protocol designed to facilitate efficient communication between devices in IoT environments.
 Initially developed by **IBM** and later standardized by **OASIS**, MQTT employs a **publish/subscribe** messaging model.
 This paradigm allows devices (clients) to publish messages to specific **topics**, while other devices subscribe to these topics to receive pertinent data.
 This decoupled communication approach ensures scalability and flexibility, making MQTT ideal for diverse applications ranging from home automation to industrial systems.

 ### Core Features